 Key Takeaways

-- Backlynk should be used as a curated workflow, QA, and tracking layer - not as a blind directory blast.
+- Backlynk should be used as a curated workflow, QA, proof, and tracking layer - not as a blind directory blast.

 The Safe Way to Use a Directory Submission Sites List